Critical reviews of LCAs

 Critical reviews are often performed even for LCAs that are not published.
 Below are a few examples of our public work:

-Reviewing datasets for the ecoinvent database.
+Ongoing reviews of datasets developed for the ecoinvent database.

 - August 2018